RAP Home > Associate Travel Information > Travel Guide

 5.2.
 In order to secure your travel advance, the NRC must receive your Travel Authorization form no less than four weeks before you are scheduled to travel (six weeks for international travel).

-5.3 You may request an advance for up to 80% of the estimated hotel and meal costs (which must be within the established Per Diem for the city to which you will travel), and 100% of the registration fee, if any.
+5.3 You may request an advance for up to 80% of the estimated hotel and meal costs (which must be within the established Per Diem for the city to which you will travel).
 Your advance request will be recalculated if you exceed these percentages.

-5.4 The National Academies’ Travel Accounting Office will deposit the advance in your bank account or will mail the advance check to the address listed on the Travel Authorization form.
-You should receive the advance 3 days (if by direct deposit) or 10 days (if by mail) before you are scheduled to travel.
-If you do not receive the advance check within this time period, please contact the RAP Travel Unit at email@example.com
+5.4 The National Academies’ Travel Accounting Office will issue the advance by direct deposit 3 days before you are scheduled to travel.
+If you do not receive the advance check within this time period, please contact the RAP Travel Unit at firstname.lastname@example.org

 5.5 Associates may only have one outstanding travel advance.
 If you have back-to-back trips, you must submit a Travel Expense Report and required receipts accounting for the advance before another advance will be issued.
 At least 15 working days are needed to process the second travel advance request.